 Dallas-Fort Worth enters the second quarter of 2026 with a corporate ground-transport market shaped by a combination of structural anchors that distinguish it materially from the Houston peer market to the south and from the Sunbelt comparison set more broadly: the Uptown Dallas financial concentration that has accumulated an outsized share of asset-management, private-equity, and family-office headquarters relocations over the past decade; the Las Colinas energy-sector corporate base in Irving that anchors a continuous weekday cadence of executive ground demand against an oil-and-gas account footprint distinct from but adjacent to the Houston supermajor book; the Frisco-and-Plano fintech and corporate-headquarters corridor that has emerged as a primary destination for the broader Texas tech, professional services, and executive-aviation cadence; the Fort Worth Western, ranching, and private-wealth segment that runs on a freight pattern materially distinct from the Dallas-side corporate book; the DFW-versus-DAL dual-airport routing choice that materially affects per-transfer economics on any Uptown-and-Highland-Park-anchored itinerary; and the Plano-side executive aviation FBO footprint at Addison, McKinney National, and the broader DFW-area general-aviation field network.
 Layered over those anchors is the summer operating envelope — sustained triple-digit heat from June through September that imposes vehicle-soak, idle, and chauffeur-readiness constraints comparable to the Houston operating standard.

-This index profiles nine operators ranked by their structural position in the DFW corporate ground market as of Q2 2026.
+This index profiles eight operators ranked by their structural position in the DFW corporate ground market as of Q2 2026.
 The ranking is not a “best of” list.
 It is a landscape analyst’s view of dispatch capacity, account posture, and structural fit to the DFW freight pattern.

 What the DFW rate data shows